gokmency/chains/README.md

  * [Sourcify playground](https://playground.sourcify.dev)

- * Your project - contact us to add it here!
+ * Your project - contact us to add it here! for edu...